As I lay my head to rest

 I think the human-cat relationship is something special because you have come to understand that one most vital thing about us; that we have never been fully domesticated and we are still very much in tune with our wild roots.
 We know you like that about us.
 So in honor of our special bond, here is a poem which summarizes my kitty thoughts …. just in case you were still wondering.

 Happy Monday all!
-I’m Jimmy the polydactyl cat and I’d like to introduce you to our new Weekly Chirp called Marvellous Monday Haiku.
+I’m Jimmy the polydactyl cat and I’d like to introduce you to our new Weekly Chirp called Marvelous Monday Haiku.
 Why Monday?
-Well, Monday is the day the big lady cat finds incredibly hard to ease into, especially after spending the weekend with us Chirpy Cats.
+Well, Monday is the day the Lady Cat finds incredibly hard to ease into, especially after spending the weekend with us Chirpy Cats.
 So a bunch of us have decided that we will be writing some inspiring and uplifting haiku to help her get going and uplift her spirits, in addition to her morning coffee.
-And what’s so ‘marvellous’ about Monday?
+And what’s so ‘marvelous’ about Monday?
 Well, nothing really, after all, she has to go back to work and leave us.
 See, we could have named it Melancholic Monday or Mediocre Monday, and while it might be true, that would be defeating the whole purpose.
 Besides, that’s just plain depressing.
 So, why haiku?
-Well, if cats could speak, we would pretty much communicate in haiku, no beating about the bush: “My bowl is empty, Feed me now my human slave, Next time be quicker” you get my drift.
+Well, if cats could speak, we would pretty much communicate in haiku, no beating around the bush: “My bowl is empty, Feed me now my human slave, Next time be quicker” you get my drift.
 Haiku is a very short form of Japanese poetry which follows the pattern 5-7-5, meaning the first line contains five syllables, second line, 7 and the last line has five.

-I’m kicking off with just a gallery of three photos for my haiku debut.
+I’m kicking off with just a gallery of four photos for my haiku debut.
 See below and let’s hope that this little corner will start her day on the right footing and hopefully, brighten yours too.

 Do you like Mondays?
 What do you do to get going in the mornings?
 Let’s hear it from the kitties and their humans in the comments below.